fengyanshi/fengyanshi.github.io/definition.rst

      CLOSE(1)

+ * WAVEMAKER = LEFT\_BC\_IRR: Wavemaker at the left boundary (ghost cells).
+This type of wavemaker reflects waves at the left boundary.
+Need WAVE\_DATA\_TYPE (DATA,TMA2D,JON2D,JON1D) and other parameters as the same as in the internal wavemaker.
+Although it is an irregular wavemaker, it can generate regular waves using WAVE\_DATA\_TYPE = DATA by specifying a single wave component.

  * WAVEMAKER = GAUSIAN: initial Gausian hump, need AMP, Xc, Yc, and WID.

  * Definations

+   * WAVE_DATA_TYPE : Type of wave data needed for LEFT_BC_IRR WaveMaker.

    * AMP : amplitude (m) of initial :math:`\eta`, if  WAVEMAKER = INI\_REC, WAVEMAKER = INI\_SOL, WAVEMAKER = LEF\_SOL.